ejhalpin/Project2/README.md

 ## The RESTful API

 Our `express` server endeavors to return a status of `200 (OK)` for all CRUD operations, independent (_and in spite_) of server side errors.
 This places error handling firmly in the hands of the front end logic.

-Our server also strongly opposes redirects, again placing considerable burden on the front end to be flexible in its views.
+### Routes

+Server routing is handled through three separate routing scripts, namely:

+1. htmlRoutes.js
+2. apiRoutes.js
+3. authRoutes.js

+**htmlRoutes**

+**apiRoutes** handle data flow to and from the linked MySQL Database.
+These routes accept ajax verbs (get, post, put, delete) and carry out the corresponding operation on the database.
+Each api route will return a standardized object with keys [status, reason, data] to the client independent of the success or failure of the CRUD operation.
+If the operation encountered an error, that error will be sent back to the client machine with a global status of `200`, but the object status will be either `409` for invalid data or `500` for package errors.

+**authRoutes** operate exactly as the apiRoutes, but are meant to handle user authentication.
+The routes contain operations that require the `crypto, @sendgrid/mail, and moment` packages.
+These routes could easily be dovetailed with the apir routes, but have been defined in their own script file to reduce clutter.